 About the programme

 His music programme, On The Beat, has been on air since 1985 and, as a result, he has interviewed hundreds of musicians.
-Once a month he hosts a 'Juke Box Jury' with local personalities commenting on the new releases.
+His guest list in 2018/9 included Graham Nash, Jack Douglas (the producer of John Lennon’s Double Fantasy), Richard Hawley, Buffy Sainte-Marie, Lisa Stansfield and Nick Lowe.

 From time to time, Spencer amalgamates his interviews in special series, the best-known being the 1981 series, Let's Go Down The Cavern, which led to him writing the first book about the Merseybeat era, also called Let's Go Down The Cavern.

 You may find Spencer's work in such magazines as Record Collector, Mojo, Goldmine, Now Dig This and Country Music People.
-He writes obituaries of musicians for The Independent and says "When I meet someone, I am tempted to offer them the full package of radio interview, magazine feature and forthcoming obituary."
+He writes obituaries of musicians for The Independent and The Guardian and he says "When I meet someone, I am tempted to offer them the full package of radio interview, magazine feature and forthcoming obituary."